Reward Gaming in Conditional Text Generation: Examples of Reward Gaming in Conditional Text Generation

 \paragraph{Real-world example 1: AgreeSum.} One simple example reproduces the multi-doc AgreeSum summarization \citep{pang-etal-2021-agreesum}.
 The input of the task is a cluster of articles, and the expected output is a summary that is faithful to \textit{every} article in the cluster.
 We consider $\mathcal{D}_{\text{reward}}$ that consists of faithfulness annotations on article-summary pairs provided by the AgreeSum paper.
 The reward function $f_\phi$ is a summary-article faithfulness classifier. $f_\phi$ achieves 79\% dev accuracy, which we use as the reward.
 However, the shortest summary in $\mathcal{D}_{\text{reward}}$ is 7-token-long, so the behavior of the reward for shorter summaries is underspecified.
 Training a summarizer using the faithfulness classifier as the reward leads to short summaries -- most of which ($>$90\%) are $\leq$ 2 tokens.
 Even though these near-empty summaries can be technically considered as being entailed in the article, we have not specified in $\mathcal{D}_{\text{reward}}$ that these summaries are acceptable.

 \paragraph{Real-world example 2: MT using BLEURT.}

 BLEURT \citep{sellam-etal-2020-learning} is a metric trained on expert annotations provided by WMT metric tasks.
 We train a text generator by RL using BLEURT-20-D3, a distilled version of BLEURT-20.
-BLEURT is trained on very few repetitive generations.
+BLEURT is trained on very few repetitive generations and very few long generations as discussed in the next paragraph.
 WMT15--19 human rating data \citep{stanojevic-etal-2015-results,bojar-etal-2016-results,bojar-etal-2017-results,ma-etal-2018-results,ma-etal-2019-results} are used to train BLEURT.
 We use BLEURT to train a MT model on the IWSLT14 De-En task \citep{cettolo2014report}.
 MLE-trained model achieves 63.9 in BLEURT on test set and RL-trained model achieves 65.5, so RL is successful judging by the increase in BLEURT.

-Repetitive translations are out-of-support in our case, where repetition is measured by $\mathrm{rep}$ defined to be the percentage of 3-grams that have appeared in the same translation before (\S\ref{app:under}).
-In fact, only 0.02\% (58/247,157) translations have $\mathrm{rep}>$0.4 and 0.05\% translations have $\mathrm{rep}>0.3$ in $\mathcal{D}_{\text{reward}}$.
-In this example, we only analyze examples where the source sentence is $>$180 BPE-tokens.
+Repetitive translations are out-of-support in our case, where repetition ($\mathrm{rep}$) is measured the percentage of repeated 3-grams.
+In fact, only 0.02\% (58/247,157) translations have $\mathrm{rep}>$0.4 and 0.05\% translations have $\mathrm{rep}>$0.3 in $\mathcal{D}_{\text{reward}}$.
+In addition, long translations are also out-of-support: only 0.01\% of translations in $\mathcal{D}_{\text{reward}}$ has length longer than 180 BPE tokens.\footnote{BPE rules are learned using the IWSLT14 De-En dataset.}